Any links to Amazon are affiliate links.

 I have 8 categories.
 This way, we can drop one each week and have a bit of variety.
-This plan really has helped meals be less of a burden and also helped us to have a nice variety to our meals even though I am pretty much out of commission.
+This plan really helped meals be less of a burden and also helped us to have a nice variety to our meals even though I was pretty much out of commission.

 Get Sleep or Rest

-I try to take a nap every day.
-It really helps me to have the energy I need to take care of my kids while I am solo.
+Pregnancy is tiring to put it mildly.
+I tried to take a nap every day.
+It really helped me to have the energy I needed to take care of my kids while I was solo.
 I know this can be hard to do with children (oh I know it!).
-Even just laying down for 30 minutes in the same room my girls are playing in helps my energy level.
+Even just laying down for 30 minutes in the same room my girls were playing in helped my energy level.

 Also, be sure you get enough sleep at night.